|Cold Hardy:||Yes, down to 10° and 5° for a short duration|

-Cold-Hardy Low-Growing Silver Leaf Palmetto sports fan-shaped fronds, multiple creeping trunks, grows in clay and looks fabulous year-round with minimal care.
+The cold-hardy Silver Leaf Palmetto has fan-shaped fronds, multiple creeping trunks, grows in clay, and looks fabulous year-round with minimal care.

 Why Choose a Silver Saw Palmetto Palm?

 If you’d like your landscape to have a more tropical feel but your winters are cold, the cold-hardy Silver Saw Palmetto can help make that dream a reality.
 It can take extreme temperatures without skipping a beat.
 Maybe you’d like to naturalize a section of the yard, attract birds and wildlife, or just want a hardy, low-growing palm that looks fabulous as a ground cover with its striking silvery foliage.
 The Silver Saw Palmetto meets all those needs and more.

 The palmetto is a Florida native and found in large populations growing along the state’s east coast.
 It’s a seed mutation of the Green Saw Palmetto and shares all its green cousin’s hardy qualities although the fronds are a showy silvery-blue color instead of green.
 This beautiful variety of saw palmetto is highly prized by palm collectors due to its rarity.
 The extremely long-living, low-growing, evergreen palmetto averages around 5 to 10 feet tall with a spread of 4 to 10 feet, forming dense, clumping spreads of constant color.

 Although typically shielded by the dense canopy of silvery-blue fronds, the stout, brown hairy trunks develop into multiples as the palm ages.
 The brown fibers make the palmetto cold-hardy, protecting it from severe temperatures.
 Trunks eventually creep across the ground, giving the palmetto a unique appearance.